LunaHub/Friends_social_data_analysis_2019/text_analysis.md

 The friend that Monica mentiones the most in total is Chandler (461) followed by Phoebe (342)

 The friend that Phoebe mentiones the most in total is Monica (277) followed by Rachel (268) but in general she mentions the friends fairly evenly - the two she mentions the least are Joey and Chandler who she mentions 211 times for both.

+## Location
+The friends are often at the café Central Perk.
+The one who speaks the most there is Phoebe followed by Ross.
+The scenes does not take place at their homes so it makes sense that they need to 'compensate'.
+At the homes of the friends, it's the ones who live there that speaks the most.
+At Ross' place it's Rachel that speaks the most, which makes sense because they have an on-off relationship.
+At Monica and Rachel's apartment Joey comes to visit most often, at Chandler and Joey's apartment it's Ross who is the frequent visiter and at Monica and Chandler's apartment it's Joey who visits a lot - he's also used to be together with Chandler a lot because they used to live together.

+When looking at the sentiment for the five locations there isn't much of a difference.
+The place with the highest rate is Monica and Chandler's apartment but it's only at 5.49.
+The lowest sentiment is at 4.64 and that's the same for all the places except for Ross' apartment that's at 4.66.